Global Law and Business Seminar

 David M. Schizer is Dean Emeritus and Harvey R. Miller Professor of Law and Economics at Columbia Law School.
 He is one of the nation’s leading tax law scholars, whose research also focuses on energy law and corporate governance issues.
 He is co-director of the Richard Paul Richman Center for Business, Law, and Public Policy; co-director of the Charles Evans Gerber Transactional Studies Center; and co-director of the Center for Israeli Legal Studies.
 Schizer served as dean of the Law School from 2004 to 2014 and, when he began as dean at age 35, was the youngest dean in the Law School’s history.

-Andrew Weissmann is a Distinguished Senior Fellow with NYU’s Center on the Administration of Criminal Law.
+Andrew Weissmann is affiliated with the Reiss Center on Law and Security, and a Distinguished Senior Fellow with the Center on the Administration of Criminal Law, at NYU.
 He served as a lead prosecutor in Robert S. Mueller’s Special Counsel’s Office (2017-19) and as Chief of the Fraud Section in the Department of Justice (2015-2019), where he oversaw all cases under the Foreign Corrupt Practices Act.
 Among his many roles in public office, Weissmann served as the General Counsel for the Federal Bureau of Investigation; served as special counsel to then-Director Mueller in 2005; and served as the Deputy and then the Director of the Enron Task Force in Washington, D.C.
 Weissmann was a federal prosecutor for 15 years in the Eastern District of New York, where he served as the Chief of the Criminal Division.

 Lisa Zornberg (Debevoise)